meisibley/meisibley/README.md

 ## Hi, this is Mei Sibley 👋

-- 🌱 I’m currently learning at Atlas School
+- 🌱 I’m currently graduated at Atlas School
 - 👯 I’m looking to collaborate on Software and/or Fullstack Engineer
 - 📫 How to reach me: